 Reporting Animal Welfare Concerns at OSU

-Any person with knowledge of deficiencies or with reasonable suspicions of non-compliance or mistreatment involving Oregon State University owned animals is obligated to report them to the IACUC Administrator (541) 737-2762, any member of the IACUC, or the University Attending Veterinarian (541) 737-6213.
-Timely reporting is essential to protect the animals involved and to aid the investigation of the allegations.
-If a person actually witnesses mistreatment or abuse, the witness should immediately notify the above contacts so that the animal or animals involved can be evaluated and receive medical treatment if necessary.
+Timely reporting is essential to protect all animals involved and to aid in any investigation of allegations.
+If a person witnesses mistreatment or abuse, that person should immediately notify the contacts below so that the animal or animals involved can be evaluated and receive medical treatment as necessary.